Single View Refractive Index Tomography with Neural Fields: Results

 \subsection{Sensitivity to Light Source Density}

-Because image measurements come only from a single viewpoint, refractive fields are detectable only by their effect on light sources deeper in the scene.
-Thus background refractive structures become difficult to detect with a sparse array of light sources, as fewer light sources are behind them.
-In addition, because we explicitly calculate and supervise our model with curved ray paths throughout the scene, we use the change of deflections between adjacent light sources to localize the refractive field between them.
-Therefore, we expect that as available light sources in the scene become sparser, our model will struggle both to detect and to localize the structure of a refractive field.
+From a single viewpoint, refractive fields are detected when they lie between light sources and the sensor.
+Background refractive structures become difficult to detect with a sparse array of light sources since fewer light sources lie behind them.
+Because we supervise our model with curved ray paths throughout the scene, our model uses the deflections between adjacent light sources to localize the refractive field.
+Therefore, we expect that as available light sources in the scene become sparser, our model will struggle to detect and localize the structure of a refractive field.

 We perform a refractive field reconstruction on a scene containing five elliptical refractive objects in light source emission fields of varying densities.
 We sample 250 light source locations uniformly, and create emission fields of decreasing density by taking random subsets of this initial sample.
-Our results can be seen in Fig. \ref{fig:ls}.
 We find that reconstruction quality of our approach degrades with sparser light source fields, especially in the background portion of the field.
 However, even with only 50 light sources in the volume, our method is able to accurately resolve the structure of refractive objects in the foreground.
+Results are shown in Fig.~\ref{fig:ls}.